doctorfree/MusicPlayerPlus/README.md

 The activation process must be run in a terminal window and will provide you with a URL.
 Copy the URL and navigate to it using a web browser.
-This will take you to Last.FM to authenticate if not already logged in and authorize YAMS access.
-Once access is authorized there is no need to authenticate for future Last.FM access with YAMS.
+This will take you to Last.fm to authenticate if not already logged in and authorize YAMS access.
+Once access is authorized there is no need to authenticate for future Last.fm access with YAMS.
 There is also no need to manually run the `yams` command as a user service is activated to run it automatically.
 Basically, nothing else to do, just play music and it will be scrobbled by YAMS.